Application Of G.654.e Fiber For High Capacity Long

 The standard pigtail length is 2m at all branches, but each other pigtail length is feasible on request.
 Metal alignment ferrules to connect the splitter at all 3 ports to standard 2.
 2mm POF cable are part of the package.
 For the fabrication of POF splitter comprising long fiber pigtails a special process is necessary that allows to design all fiber branches with arbitrary length.
 5m to 2m—that has a factory-terminated connector on one end and bare fiber on the other end.
 This type of device plays an important role in passive.
 This optical splitter use Planer Lightwave Circuit (PLC) technology for split ratio 2, 4, 8, 16, 32 and 64.

-• Application of OTDR Fiber Optic Tester
+• Application and Price of Fiber Optic Communication

-Application of OTDR Fiber Optic Tester
+Application and Price of Fiber Optic Communication

 • How long does it take for the company s fiber optic cable repair